ckk-pls/Irish-Whiskey-Tours/README.md

 * In addition to the above bug, I also tested the email js extensively with using the "console log" method to check everything worked as it should.

-* I had a bug in relation to the rendering the map so the other amenities in the tour area would show up.
+* I had a bug in relation to rendering the map so the other amenities in the tour area would show up.
 After some research, I relaised that
 I was missing a } in respect of some of the JS code.

 * I had a bug in relation to setting the button to hover.
 After contacting tutor support, I realised that I had set it incorrectly in my css.